 Since vision is very limited at night, bass will find their prey by sensing tiny vibrations in the water and other movements, along with the various scents that their prey produces.

-Use Dark Lures
+4. Use Dark Colored Lures

-When fishing for bass at night, you can usually put away any brightly colored lures and tackle as these will be much less effective in the darkness.
+When fishing for bass at night, you can usually put away brightly colored lures and tackle as these will be much less effective in the darkness.
 Some anglers are confused, thinking that using white lures might appeal to bass at night, but the opposite is usually true.
 Fishing for bass in the dark should mostly involve using dark-colored lures.

 You can never go wrong using a black-colored lure when bass fishing at night, but some anglers have found that using different colors in the right conditions can be the key to success.
 Pay close attention to how much moonlight and cloud cover there is when you’re night fishing and reserve your normal daylight lures for times when there is more abundant moonlight.
-If there is very little moonlight, stick to using dark or black lures as this will appear more natural to the bass you’re targeting.
+If there is very little moonlight, use dark or black lures as this will appear more natural to the bass you’re targeting.

 If there is ever a time in which you want to use a lure that’s especially loud and noisy, there is no better time than fishing for bass at night.
 Unlike the subtle approaches that sometimes work best during daylight hours, night bass fishing calls for the use of lures that produce lots of noise.
 The rattle, clicking or bubbling of a lure often greatly increases a fish’s awareness of its location and usually entices bass to strike.